 Leading edge sales organizations understand the value of investing in leadership development is critical, especially developing their front line sales managers.
 They believe that strong sales managers are the key to driving sales rep performance.

 The STAR Sales Manager Survey set out to gauge the development priorities of sales organizations.
 We wanted to better understand what skills were important and the level of support companies are providing their sales managers in terms of skill development.

 The survey found that 50% of organizations are providing ongoing support for their front line sales managers.

 To better understand the reasons why I spoke with a number of sales leaders who were, in fact, providing support to their sales managers.

 One of the VP’s said he was not happy with the impact of the corporate training program that he was mandated to use.
 He went on to say that he didn’t feel the investment in sales manager development is having any impact on performance.

-I recently spoke to a CEO of a mid-sized company about what they were doing to support their sales managers.
+I recently spoke to the CEO of a mid-sized company about what they were doing to support their sales managers.
 He shared with me that they rolled out a coaching program and said that it was the best program the sales managers have ever taken.
 “They really loved it!”

 I was very impressed.
 I asked him what they were doing to sustain their excellent training.
 There was silence.
 A few weeks later I spoke with him again because I thought he was on the right track.
 I asked him “what sustainment components did the supplier provide to ensure the managers could take the great training and apply it in the field?
 Again he was silent.
 He said he would speak to the training manager.

 I decided to speak to a few more companies.
 I was hoping to get more anecdotal answers to help me understand what is it about development programs that are not working?
 What specifically are companies doing?

 In my discussions with training managers who have run sales managers development programs, I found out their company had developed a curriculum comprising 1-2 day workshops focused on critical skills training.